ffund/tcp-ip-essentials/lab-multicast/simple.md

 and save the output.

-Leave the `iperf` server running on "juliet", but also run
+Leave the `iperf` server running on juliet, but also run

 ```
 iperf -s -B 230.11.111.10 -u
 ```

-on "hamlet".
-On "romeo", run
+on hamlet.
+On romeo, run

 ```
 ping -c 3 230.11.111.10 -t 2